Are you finding it difficult to manage your maintenance and reliability resources? Do you feel like you cannot catch up on the work order backlog?

 - You add another 1200 hours of work orders that have been planned and are ready to schedule, that equals another 3 crew weeks.

 The total backlog is 6 weeks (or 6 crew weeks).
 There should be no backlog of work requests.
-In the example above there are 400 hours or work orders and PMs added to the backlog.
-At the same time 400 hours of work is completed every week, therefore the backlog is in balance and within the backlog target of 4-6 weeks.
+In the example above there are 400 hours or work orders and PMs added.
+At the same time 400 hours of work is completed every week, therefore the backlog is in balance and within the target of 4-6 weeks.

-Managing your backlog is one of the most fundamental principles of managing the maintenance function.
+Managing this work management process is one of the most fundamental principles of managing the maintenance function.
 How many hours are in your backlog?

 One of the difficult parts of managing the screening process is approving, prioritizing, and adding a time estimate to the work request.
 A work request becomes a valid work order only after it has been properly screened.